What is Complex Post-Traumatic Stress Disorder (C-PTSD)?

 In 2022, The World Health Organization (WHO) released the ICD-11 which created a separate diagnosis of C-PTSD by adding the DSO symptoms (blue) which must be present in addition to meeting criteria for ICD-11 PTSD.

 Important to note is that neither approach recognizes a difference in the type of trauma required.
 The bar for C-PTSD is the same as PTSD regarding what kind of trauma is "severe" enough.
 The distinctions in both diagnostic systems are focused on the symptom profile of C-PTSD.
 The United States (APA) and Europe (WHO) both appear to agree that a PTSD diagnosis is reserved for survivors of severe "big T trauma" despite the common misconception that C-PTSD reflects a culmination of "little t traumas" such as emotional abuse.
-This makes little difference to trauma therapists who see the damaging effects of “little t traumas” like emotional abuse everyday, but diagnosis is big business and the implications of a lower threshold for diagnosis could cost significant amounts of money for healthcare systems.
-Read more on this from the National Center for PTSD.

 Although it seems Herman was somewhat validated by these diagnostic updates, there is still little consensus in the behavioral health field and we now have two different versions of PTSD making research a bit complex.
 The American Psychiatric Association and American Psychological Association do not recognize C-PTSD as a diagnosis and some argue C-PTSD reflects PTSD combined with the enduring personality changes seen in borderline personality disorder (BPD).
 A systematic review of current evidence shows there are distinctions between C-PTSD and BPD, and there is clinical utility of the C-PTSD diagnosis in the ICD system, but not so much for the DSM system.